dita-ot/dita-ot/demo/fo/README.txt

 1. Install the DITA Open Toolkit.
 2. Unzip this plugin into an Open Toolkit installation's demo directory.
-3. Install XEP personal edition and license into demo/fo/lib/xep.
+3. Install Apache FOP into demo/fop.
+The minimum requirements are to place fop.jar into demo/fop/build/ and all library jar files provided in Apache FOP package into demo/fop/lib/.
-4. If you are using JDK 1.5, install saxon.jar in demo/fo/lib/xep/lib.
+4. If you are using JDK 1.5, install saxon.jar in demo/fo/lib/.
 5. Install the ICU4j jar (optional) as demo/fo/lib/icu4j.jar
 6. From the Open Toolkit directory, run "ant -f integrator.xml"